CANADA STOCKS-TSX falls on euro zone worries

 Kavcic added the Greek situation was a bit more pressing, as it was unclear "whether or not they're going to be able to meet the demands necessary to maintain their bailout funding."

-The heavily weighted materials and energy groups both fell more than 1 percent, leading Canada's broader index lower as base metals and gold prices slid and Brent oil hit a 4-month low below $113 a barrel.
+The heavily weighted materials and energy groups both fell more than 1 percent, leading Canada's broader index lower as base metals and gold prices slid and oil hit a four-month low below $113 a barrel on Monday.

-Among material stocks, the most influential decliners included top fertilizer producer Potash Corp, down 1.1 percent to C$41.84, copper miner Teck Resources Ltd, off 2.4 percent at C$33.94 and major gold miner Goldcorp Inc , taking off 1.6 percent to C$35.83.
+Among material stocks, the most influential decliners included top fertilizer producer Potash Corp, down 1.4 percent to C$41.74, copper miner Teck Resources, down 2.6 percent at C$33.90 and top gold miners Barrick Gold , which fell 0.7 percent to C$37.43, and Goldcorp , down 1.3 percent to C$35.96.

-Inmet Mining Corp fell 7.7 percent to C$46.37 after the Toronto-based miner's long-awaited engineering study on its Cobre Panama copper-molybdenum project in Central America pegged development costs at $6.2 billion.
+Inmet Mining shares fell more than 7 percent to C$46.59 after the Toronto-based miner's long-awaited engineering study on its Cobre Panama copper-molybdenum project in Central America pegged development costs for the asset at $6.2 billion

-TransGlobe Energy Corp fell more than 8 percent to C$12.12 as crude prices slid despite the oil and gas company reporting that quarterly profit rose nearly four times.

-Positive Canadian housing data helped pare some losses.
-Statistics Canada said the value of building permits rose by 4.7 percent in March, beating the average forecast of a 2.8 percent drop.
+Positive Canadian housing data on Monday helped pare some losses.
+Statistics Canada said the value of building permits rose by 4.7 percent in March, beating the average forecast in a Reuters poll that called for a 2.8 percent drop.

-Despite the uncertainty in Europe, financial shares edged up 0.3 percent as Canada's major banks performed well.
-Bank of Nova Scotia led the sector's slight gains, up 1.3 percent to C$53.45.
+Despite the uncertainty in Europe, financial shares were flat as Canada's major banks were still performing well.
+Bank of Nova Scotia led the sector's slight gains, up 0.5 percent to C$53.04.

 * Asia ex-Japan, Nikkei slip after Wall Street's mixed performance